INFORMSJoC/2021.0255/README.md

 ## Content

 Currently, this repository contains data ancd results used for the multistage portfolio optimization (MPO) and the multistage microgrid energy storage management (MESO) problems used in the paper.
-The source code, along with any future software development, will be publicly made available at this [link](https://github.com/cfcarnabiitkgp/2021-0255), pending information release approval from the Pacific Northwest National Laboratory (PNNL).
+The source code, along with any future software development, will be publicly made available pending information release approval from the Pacific Northwest National Laboratory (PNNL).

 ### Data